RVAGameJams/learn2love/pages/02-01-up-and-running.md

 In the case of LÖVE this includes, but is not limited to:

 - Functions for loading images, audio, and text
-- Functions for creating and moving objects
+- Functions for creating and moving objects on screen
 - Parameters for making the objects interact

 ## Installing your development environment

-The LÖVE website has links to install the software on your system.
+The [LÖVE website](https://love2d.org/) has links to install the software on your system.
 If you have LÖVE installed already, make sure that you at least version 11 (mysterious mysteries) as some functionality we'll cover here doesn't exist in older versions.
 For mobile devices you can find a copy in the app store.